 Button batteries

-They pose a serious choking hazard because of their size, which makes them easy for kids to put in their mouths and accidentally swallow, or to push them into their ears or nose.
+Due to their size, they pose a serious choking hazard as they are easy for kids to put in their mouths and accidentally swallow, or to push into their ears or nose.

-If a battery is swallowed or put up the nose, it can cause severe burns or death.
+If a battery is swallowed or inserted, it can cause severe burns or death.

 Read the information below and share with others to help keep children safe.